The Churchyard

 Emblems of Immortality.

-Angels: The carvings present are all heads with wings, there is a great variation in the style of hair.
+Angels: The carvings present are all heads with wings, there is a great variation in the

 Heart: There is one stone with a heart carving, this may be a symbol of the soul.